filakhtov/gentoo-use-docs/sys-apps/coretutils.md

 This flag should only ever be toggled system-wide, i.e. as part of a SELinux-enabled Portage profile.

+### split-usr
+Move critical binaries from a `/usr/bin` directory into a `/bin` directory and create symlinks back to a `/usr/bin`.
+This is necessary to support booting a system with a `/usr` directory on a separate partition.

+This flag should only be enabled if there is a need to use a separate partition for a `/usr` directory.

 ### static
 Append `-static` option to the `LDFLAGS` variable.
 Patch `configure` script to set `elf_sys=no` (instead of default `yes`), see [Gentoo Bug #321821](https://bugs.gentoo.org/321821) for details.
 Build and install statically linked binaries.